AaltoSciComp/scicomp-docs/rse/how-we-work.rst

 may be several to find the right RSE and ensure that we can do a good job helping you.

-* What background knowledge is needed?
+* What scientific background knowledge is needed?
 How long does it take to get started?
 * What type of contribution will the RSE make (see next section)?
 For purposes of